TheochemUI/eOn/docs/source/install/ase.md

 # ASE Interface

-In order to build eON client with the ability to use ASE calculators as a potential, the appropriate option must be setup when using `meson` which is `-Dwith_python=True -Dwith_ase=True`.
+In order to build eOn client with the ability to use ASE calculators as a potential, the appropriate option must be setup when using `meson` which is `-Dwith_python=True -Dwith_ase=True`.